carbon-language/carbon-lang/docs/design/generics/details.md

 A [type-of-type](terminology.md#type-of-type) consists of a set of requirements and a set of names.
-Requirements are typically a set of interfaces that a type must satisfy (though other kinds of requirements are added below).
+Requirements are typically a set of interfaces that a type must satisfy, though other kinds of requirements are added below.
 The names are aliases for qualified names in those interfaces.

 An interface is one particularly simple example of a type-of-type.
 For example,